1958 Liechtenstein general election

 General elections were held in Liechtenstein on 23 March 1958.
+The elections were called ahead of schedule after the Patriotic Union members of the Landtag resigned over a dispute regarding the electoral law.
 The Progressive Citizens' Party won nine of the 15 seats in the Landtag, but remained in coalition with the Patriotic Union.
+Voter turnout was 96.4%, although only male citizens were allowed to vote.